Creating an Optimal Financial Plan

 There are several reasons that Snap doesn't create an optimal plan on its own.
 There are many qualitative aspects of the client's situation that Snap doesn't capture today (e.g., preferences, family circumstances, health).
 The number of potential client circumstances makes it difficult to automate calculations and program logic that will be correct 100% of the time.
 It's often better to apply efficient and simple assumptions and logic and allow professionals to review the plan with the client's circumstances in mind to determine any optimizations that are required in the plan.

 To illustrate this, we can use an optimization that many advisors recommend clients do, contributing to a TFSA in retirement from a non-registered account.
 While this is beneficial in many circumstances and Snap could automate this in the software, there can be unique cases where the client shouldn't take this action.
-If the client has a large unrealized gain on the non-registered investment account and they have a high taxable income in a year (e.g., due to selling an investment property and purchasing a cottage), then you may not want to realize the capital gain from selling the non-registered investment to contribute to the TFSA in that year.
+If the client has a large unrealized gain on the non-registered investment account and has a high taxable income in a year (e.g., due to selling an investment property and purchasing a cottage), then you may not want to realize the capital gain from selling the non-registered investment to contribute to the TFSA in that year.
 Instead, you could liquidate the non-registered investment the following year and contribute to the TFSA for two years' worth of contribution room at once.
 Another example would be if the non-registered account is invested in fixed income for retirement spending purposes and the TFSA is invested in a balanced portfolio for longer-term growth.
 If you contribute non-registered money that you need in the foreseeable future to the TFSA and then the market declines, then the tax savings may be offset by the difference in risk profile between the accounts.

 1. Define and prioritize your client's goals.